Law School Preparation and Application Timeline

 - Request copies of your transcripts and ask that your schools send them directly to LSAC.

 - Apply to law schools.
-Many schools have rolling admission, so plan to apply by Thanksgiving and no later than January 1.
+Many schools have rolling admission, so plan to apply by Thanksgiving but no later than January 1.

 - Send updated transcripts with fall grades to the Credential Assembly Service (CAS).